The Administrative Core is the central organizing unit for the project. The responsibilities of the Administration Core include…

 Kay is responsible for formulating and overseeing the execution of a comprehensive marketing and communications strategy with the goal of advancing the brand, mission, programs, events and achievements of the organization to targeted constituencies through effective and measurable communications strategies.

-Field Coordinator, Kentucky LEADS Collaborative
+Medical Outreach Manager, Kentucky LEADS Collaborative

 Lung Cancer Alliance

 Angela Criswell joined LCA as Field Coordinator in January 2015, arriving from the Kentucky Department for Public Health where she managed the Tobacco Prevention and Cessation Program.
 Angela represents LCA in the efforts on the Kentucky LEADS Collaborative (Lung Cancer Education, Awareness, Detection, Survivorship) and is based in Frankfort, KY.